 (Status: 3 May, 6 p.m.)

-I. General information
+I. General information (USA, Iran – delete entire section I; Cuba, EU, Peru, Senegal, Kenya, Nigeria, Mauritania, Niger – retain the section)

+(Chair’s proposal: Secretariat revises this section)

+[Comments: Mexico, Peru – the information contained in the deleted questions could be reflected in subsequent sections (such as information of question 1 in question 7).
+UK – indicate in the questions explicitly if the questions go beyond the scope of the Firearms Protocol.
+Niger – add question on challenges encountered as regards the requested information.]

-lease provide general information on your legal system of your country and on the ratification/acceptance/approval/accession and status of the Firearms Protocol.
+Please provide general information (Switzerland - delete/ Nigeria, Azerbaijan – retain)on the ratification/acceptance/approval/accession and status of the Firearms Protocol.
+[Comment: Switzerland, Canada – As compromise – consider adding tick boxes with different legal systems.]

 Guidance: information sought relates the status of the Protocol in your country’s legal system, whether the Protocol can be applied directly or whether it needs implementing legislation.
 Please describe the legal act through which the Protocol was ratified/ accepted/acceded in your country; date of ratification/acceptance/approval/accession and of entry into force; procedure followed for ratification/acceptance/approval/accession to international conventions.

-(Please indicate if your country is a party or signatory to other multilateral instrument(s) on firearms/small arms and light weapons/conventional arms?
-Please specify which ones:
+(Canada delete entire question/ EU, Senegal, Kenya, Nigeria – retain the question)[Please indicate if your country is a party or signatory to other multilateral instrument(s) on firearms (EU) ?(Cuba)]

-[
+[Comment: Cuba – instead, add section where additional information can be provided in a general way.
+Delete the table. ]

+(Chair’s proposal: Information could be contained in optional Annexes)